Quantum copy-protection of compute-and-compare programs in the quantum random oracle model: Preliminaries

 \begin{cor} For any query-bounded adversary $\mathcal{A}$, any $\epsilon > 0$, any family of distributions $\{X_{\lambda}: \lambda \in \mathbb{N}\}$, where $X_{\lambda}$ is a distribution over $\{0,1\}^{\lambda}$ with $\Hmin(X_{\lambda}) > \lambda^{\epsilon}$ for every $\lambda$, for any polynomially bounded function $m: \mathbb{N} \rightarrow \mathbb{N}$, there exists a negligible function $\mu$ such that, for any $\lambda \in \mathbb{N}$, the following holds:

 \end{cor}

 The key step in the proof of Lemma \ref{lem: qrom distinguishing} is captured by the one-way-to-hiding lemma \cite{Unruh15, ambainis2019quantum}\footnote{While additional improved variants of the one-way to hiding lemma were developed \cite{bindel2019,kuchta2020}, any of them suffices for our asymptotic analysis.}.
-We restate it here following our notation (and provide a proof in the Appendix \ref{apx: lem 7 proof} for completeness).
+We restate it here as Lemma \ref{lem: qrom technical step} following our notation (and provide a proof in the Appendix \ref{apx: lem 7 proof} for completeness).
 Informally, the lemma gives an upper bound on an adversary's advantage (when given access to a uniformly random function $H: \{0,1\}^n \rightarrow \{0,1\}^m$) at distinguishing between a sample drawn from $H(U_n)$ and a sample drawn from $U_m$.
 The upper bound is in terms of the probability that the adversary queries the oracle at the pre-image of the sample at some point during its execution.
-Equivalently, given two oracles that are identical except on a single input (or more generally on a subset of the inputs), the advantage of an adversary at distinguishing the two oracles is bounded above in terms of the probability that the adversary queries at the differing point (or at a point in the subset where they differ) at some point during its execution. \begin{lem} Let $\lambda, m \in \mathbb{N}$.
-For any $q \in \mathbb{N}$, any unitaries $U$, any family of states $\{\ket{\psi_x}\}_{x \in \mathcal{X}}$, any complete pair of orthogonal projectors $(\Pi^0, \Pi^1)$ and any distribution $X$ on $\{0,1\}^{\lambda}$, it holds that:
+Equivalently, given two oracles that are identical except on a single input (or more generally on a subset of the inputs), the advantage of an adversary at distinguishing the two oracles is bounded above in terms of the probability that the adversary queries at the differing point (or at a point in the subset where they differ) at some point during its execution.
+We prove the following lemma in Appendix \ref{apx: lem 7 proof}.